Rorschach1989/rorschach1989.github.io/_posts/2018-08-24-logistic_regression.md

 $$

 while for statisticians I think this is just M-estimation if you don't care too much about finite sample precisions, a combined result is in [2]
-In fact [2, Theorem 1] gave a \emph{necessary and sufficient condition} called \emph{classification-calibrated}, the definition is also kinda intuitive, but also sophisticated:
+In fact [2, Theorem 1] gave a *necessary and sufficient condition* called **classification-calibrated**, the definition is also kinda intuitive, but also sophisticated:

 ### Classification-calibrated functions